RapidAI/RapidOCR/readme.md

 Note:

-For PC (political correctness ), we changed our name from BaiPiaoOCR to AIOCR
+For PC (political correctness ), we changed our name from BaiPiaoOCR to RapidOCR

 Special thanks to Channingss@baidu (the owner of project Paddle2Onnx)